-In a baffling start to the Tory leadership race, early June saw a bunch of aspiring Prime Ministers desperate to tell the world about their history of illegal drug use.
+In a baffling start to the 2019 Tory [Conservative Party] race, early June saw a bunch of aspiring Prime Ministers desperate to tell the world about their history of illegal drug use.

-There was the revelation that Michael Gove had, in a private meeting back in 2016, admitted to snorting cocaine "on several occasions" before being elected to Parliament.
-Rory Stewart admitted to smoking opium while pottering around Iran, while Dominic Raab said he'd smoked weed as a student at Oxford.
-Jeremy Hunt drank a cannabis lassi while backpacking in India; Andrea Leadsom smoked a spliff in her university days; Boris Johnson had previously admitted to smoking cannabis and doing a solitary line of coke in his youth.
+There was the revelation that Michael Gove [the Secretary of State, Food, and Rural Affairs of the United Kingdom] had, in a private meeting back in 2016, admitted to snorting cocaine "on several occasions" before being elected to Parliament.
+Rory Stewart [Secretary of State for International Development of the United Kingdom] admitted to smoking opium while pottering around Iran, while Dominic Raab said he'd smoked weed as a student at Oxford.
+Jeremy Hunt [Secretary of State for Foreign Affairs] drank a cannabis milkshake while backpacking in India; Andrea Leadsom smoked a spliff in college; Boris Johnson had previously admitted to smoking cannabis and doing a solitary line of coke in his youth.

 Unsurprisingly, accusations of rampant hypocrisy flooded in.
-The fact the very politicians responsible for maintaining a system that criminalises drugs and drug users had been at it themselves shows a clear double standard.
-It wasn't a surprise, of course – nobody was under any illusion that these men and women hadn't sampled illegal drugs before.
-It was simply a reminder that there's a reason politicians allow the failing war on drugs to continue: they don't personally need to deal with the consequences.
+The fact that the very politicians responsible for maintaining a system that criminalizes drugs and drug users had been at it themselves shows a clear double standard.
+It wasn't a surprise, of course—nobody was under any illusion that these men and women hadn't sampled illegal drugs before.
+It was simply a reminder that there's a reason politicians allow the failing war on drugs to continue: They don't personally need to deal with the consequences.

 Another thing about these recent admissions is that they were all historical.
-I wanted to find out what the current situation is like, so headed to Westminster on Thursday of last week with a handful of cocaine test kits – swabs that turn blue when they come into contact with the drug – to see if those working in the corridors of power are any better today at practicing what they preach.
+I wanted to find out what the current situation is like, so I headed to Westminster on Thursday of last week with a handful of cocaine test kits—swabs that turn blue when they come into contact with the drug—to see if those working in the corridors of power are any better today at practicing what they preach.

 Leaving the bathroom, I passed the offices of Stephen Crabb, a Tory MP who was briefly Secretary of State for Work and Pensions in 2016.
-Of course, plenty of MPs, aides and their visitors will use these toilets – there's no suggestion that what I found had anything to do with Stephen Crabb.
+Of course, plenty of MPs, aides and their visitors will use these bathrooms—there's no suggestion that what I found had anything to do with Stephen Crabb.

-Aware that any security staff watching me on CCTV might by this stage be getting a little suspicious, or worried for my health, I made my way to a newer part of the complex, still full of offices.
-I tried another loo, this time near Boris Johnson's base, but found nothing.
-The disabled toilets by Diane Abbott's office also came up clean.
+Aware that any security staff watching me on security cameras might by this stage be getting a little suspicious, or worried for my health, I made my way to a newer part of the complex, still full of offices.
+I tried another bathroom, this time near Boris Johnson's base, but found nothing.
+The disabled bathrooms by Diane Abbott's office also came up clean.

-Next, I headed to The Woolsack, previously the Sports and Social Club Bar, one of several bars in the Palace of Westminster and a favourite hangout of young aides and older pass holders.
-I locked myself in the disabled toilet by the entrance, which stank of cleaning product, and got testing.
+Next, I headed to The Woolsack, previously a Sports and Social Club Bar, one of several bars in the Palace of Westminster and a favorite hangout of young aides and older pass holders.
+I locked myself in the disabled toilet by the entrance, which stank of cleaning product, and got to testing.
 Despite the bleach in the air, my swab still showed a small trace of cocaine.

-From The Woolsack I made the short walk to the toilets opposite the Strangers' Bar, a venue only accessible to MPs, their invited guests, high ranking public officials and accredited parliamentary journalists.
-There, I found a huge amount of cocaine residue – so much so that a good deal of the swab turned blue.
+From The Woolsack I made the short walk to the bathrooms opposite the Strangers' Bar, a venue only accessible to MPs, their invited guests, high ranking public officials, and accredited parliamentary journalists.
+There, I found a huge amount of cocaine residue—so much so that a good deal of the swab turned blue.

 In total, I tested nine Parliamentary locations accessible only to pass holders (or their guests) for cocaine.
 Four came up positive.